Japanese Mayo (Kewpie Style Mayonnaise)

 They are both easy to make and super delicious!

 What is Japanese Mayo?
-(Kewpie Mayo – キューピーマヨ)

-When people refer to Japanese mayo they are talking about one specific brand of mayonnaise – Kewpie Mayo.
+When people refer to Japanese mayo they are talking about one specific brand of mayonnaise – Kewpie Mayo (キューピーマヨ).
 The mayonnaise is sold in a soft clear plastic bottle with a red squeeze cap and has a kewpie doll as a logo.

 Toichiro Nakashima invented Kewpie mayo in 1924 after a trip to the US where he discovered mayonnaise.
 He brought the idea back to Japan with the goal of creating his own mayonnaise – one that would be nutritious and tasty enough for everyone to enjoy.

-What Does Japanese Kewpie Mayo Taste Like?
+What Does Kewpie Mayonnaise Taste Like?

 It’s important to note that the Kewpie mayo sold in Japan tastes slightly different than the US version.
 That’s because MSG is used in the Japanese recipe for an added kick of umami but has been removed here in the US because it’s still viewed as a bad ingredient (this myth has been debunked for years by the way, you can read all about it here).